PJs

 The case FOR deterministic results

 In my last post, I made the case against having a deterministic semantics.
 I’ve gotten a fair amount of feedback saying that, for a Web API, introducing nondeterminism is a very risky idea.
 Certainly the arguments are strong.
 Therefore, I want to take a moment and make the case for determinism.
-Why determinism?
-All things being equal, it’s clear that deterministic execution semantics are preferable.
-They’re easier to debug and they avoid the question of browser incompatibilities.

 read more →